Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

 ### Printing argument names

-The `console.log` iterface uses kind of string formatting, like the one used commonly in C programs.
-We can leaverage this to print variable name along with it's value:
+The `console.log` interface uses kind of string formatting, like the one used commonly in C programs.
+We can leverage this to print variable name along with it’s value:

 ```javascript
 console.log('current age: %d', age)